 2 BACKGROUND

 Containerized clusters: Containers provide virtualized environments encapsulating applications and their configurations [1].
 Similar to virtual machines (VMs), containers allow several application environments to share a single host machine.
 Implemented as a kernel feature, containers do not require hypervisor hardware emulation and instead achieve resource isolation via resource multiplexing of kernel resources [11].
 Containers provide several advantages over hypervisor-based virtualization, including; smaller image size [12], rapid boot time, and greater resource efficiency [1] allowing for rapid scaling.
 Hence, providers such Google Cloud [2] and AliYun[3] are increasingly leveraging containers in their physical computing infrastructure to form containerized clusters for Cloud services.
-Scheduling platforms such as Apache Yarn use containers as their primary unit of execution and isolation.
+Scheduling platforms such as Kubernetes use containers as their primary unit of execution and isolation.
 However, increased adoption and scale of containerized clusters, such systems frequently exposed to straggler manifestation.

 Stragglers: A straggler can be defined as abnormally slow task execution within a job [13].
 It has been established that stragglers are particularly problematic towards ensuring predictable job execution within production systems due to volatile network conditions, resource dynamicity, and scheduling architecture [2].
 It has been demonstrated that approximately 5% of tasks stragglers can negatively impact the performance of almost 50% of total jobs within containerized clusters [3].
 If a straggler task prevents other dependent tasks from successfully completing, the job is unable to complete until straggler task completion, increasing job completion times, reducing system availability, and incurring addition resource overheads.
 Due to the wide variety of causes of stragglers, their transient behavior, and non-deterministic manifestation, it is considerably challenging to determine what system conditions influence their occurrence within production and laboratory conditions alike.
 As such simulated work aim to evaluate mitigation techniques by providing mechanisms emulating system behaviors leading to straggler manifestation.

 Cluster Experiment Frameworks: For many researchers, studying straggler manifestation within containerized clusters is particularly challenging due to the complexities of cluster setup and experiment design.
 Even if a research group has access to a sufficiently large cluster, configuring and deployment of data processing framework requires considerable domain knowledge on management and monitoring cluster operation.
-This causes cluster setup and maintenance to be an error-prone and time-consuming process; an activity typically performed by a group of dedicated developers instead is reliant on a smaller research group.
-Designing experiments for clusters also encounters similar issues, whereby tools to control system operation, workload submission patterns, and straggler injection are bespoke to a specific cluster setup, and not generalizable to other containerized clusters.
-This is an issue given that such tools are frequently not made publicly available, reducing experiment replicability.
+This causes cluster setup and maintenance to be an error-prone, time-consuming process; an activity typically performed by a group of dedicated developers. .
+Designing experiments for clusters also encounter similar issues, whereby tools to control system operation, workload submission patterns, and straggler injection are bespoke to a specific cluster setup, and not generalizable to other containerized clusters.
+This is an issue given that such tools are frequently not made publicly available, reducing experiment reproducibility.
 This also imposes additional limitations on researchers, reducing the number of approaches that can be feasibly compared for evaluation.
 These issues have resulted in a large body of research relying on small-scale experiments [15] or simulated environments [14][16].
-Although such approaches are appropriate for designing new straggler mitigation techniques, assumptions made by simulated environment fail to capture underlying system behaviors.
-Such behaviors are influence by underlying system conditions which are note easily captured.
-As such empirical analyses and experimentation are required in order to understand straggler manifestation within real-world systems, as well as capture non-deterministic system behaviors.
+Although such approaches are appropriate for designing new straggler mitigation techniques, simulated environments make assumptions about underlying causes of straggler manifestation and require expert knowledge to achieve representative behaviors.
+As such stochastic system behaviors influencing straggler manifestations are often overlooked and require empirical analyses and experimentation in order to understand straggler manifestation within real-world systems, as well as capture non-deterministic system behaviors.

 3 RELATED WORK